andreshungbz/simple-task-manager/README.md

 > [!NOTE]
 > Make sure you're in the project root directory.

-1. Login to `psql` as the `postgres` superuser and paste the following in the `psql` prompt.
+1. Log in to `psql` as the `postgres` superuser and paste the following in the `psql` prompt.

 ```
 \i ./scripts/setup.sql
 ```

-2. Login as `postgres` in the new database.
+2. Log in as `postgres` in the new database.

 ```
 \c cmps2212_stm postgres